Code of Conduct

 Have Fun

-• Remember to eat, sleep and shower.
+• Remember to eat, sleep, and shower daily.

-• Make a friend.
+• Make friends.

 • Play some games.